Urban Challengers’ story: Emma and Caroline Oakley

 ‘The staff in all areas have helped and supported us so much – the oncology team, the surgeons, the critical care unit staff and the team on the ward.
 Doing the challenge was our way of saying “thank you”.

 ‘We completed the challenge with mad hair and enjoyed a brilliant adrenaline rush on the 29th floor!
-After writing on the windows and looking out over night-time London, we decided we must do it in 2016, so here we are again.
+After writing on the windows and looking out over night-time London, we decided we must do it again in 2016.

 ‘To raise money for the Cancer Centre, we have put charity boxes in the pub where we work, and we have also asked our friends, family, colleagues and customers to donate to the cause.